EquinoxTheGryph/EquinoxCommissions/README.md

 Feel free to use it as an icon, set as your banner, use in your streams, etc.

-I prefer that you don't quote retweet my post on twitter!
+I prefer that you don't 'Quote Retweet' my post on Twitter!

 #### Please use these tags in your post:
   - Twitter: @EquinoxTheGryph